When it comes to finding the right digital communication tool for your business needs, there are a few factors you must consider:

 Text messages are delivered to customers almost immediately, even in cellular coverage areas without internet connectivity.

-Furthermore, there aren’t any spam filters to navigate, as there are on email programs and social networks.
-This feature lets you be sure that your message will reach its intended recipient.
+Once you have someone’s cellphone number, you have virtually unfettered communication access with them.
+Your phone’s SMS inbox doesn’t have any spam filters to navigate through as there are on email programs and social networks.
+This feature lets you be sure that your message will reach its intended recipient on the first go around.

 According to the same Frost & Sullivan study, 98% of text messages are ultimately opened.
 In this category, text messages trump emails, which have open rates ranging from 60% at best to 1% at worst.
 Simply put, your messages will be seen by everyone who knows how to use text messaging on their mobile device.

 Because texting was originally built for mobile usage, users intuitively understand its benefits and limitations.
 In other words, there’s no learning curve or user interface problems with SMS marketing.
-In addition, the 160-character limit for all text messages ensures a brevity that’s designed for users on the go.
+In addition, the 160-character limit for all text messages ensures brevity that’s designed for users on the go.
 Because the messages are short, the user will be more likely to read it.
+(It is possible to send longer messages.
+More on that later.)

-Unlike older, more traditional forms of advertising, text marketing gives businesses a clearer view into the performance of their campaigns.
-Using coupon codes and link clicks, customer actions can be tracked during nearly every stage of the text campaign.
+Unlike older, more traditional forms of marketing, SMS gives businesses a clearer view into the performance of their campaigns.
+Using coupon codes and link clicks, customer actions can be tracked during nearly every stage of a text campaign.
 With this data, businesses can track measures like response rate and return on investment.

-These characteristics set text marketing apart.
-In the next section, we’ll hammer out all the necessary terms, basic features of texting, and types of text marketing campaigns.
+So now you’re generally familiar with the fundamental characteristics that set text marketing apart.
+In the next section, we’ll take your education a step further and hammer out all the “need-to-know” industry terms, basic features of texting, and types of text marketing campaigns.